jlongster/onGameStart-2013/static/slides.md

 # JavaScript as a Language

 * I love javascript!
-* Modern tracing JIT javascript engines make javascript really fast
+* Modern engines with JIT compilers with make javascript really fast
 * However, some needs are **too extreme** for javascript as hand-written

 <div class="bam">